OmarBazaraa/Arduino/README.md

 A microcontroller that controls and manages the system.

 #### Switch
-A simple ON/OFF button connected to an <i><b>interrupt</b></i> input pin of the Arduino.<br>
+A simple ON/OFF push button connected to an <i><b>interrupt</b></i> input pin of the Arduino.<br>
-Whenever the state of the switch changes, the Arduino automatically calls the interrupt-service routine (ISR) attached with that pin.
+Whenever the switch is pressed (during the rising edge), the Arduino automatically calls the interrupt-service routine (ISR) attached with that pin.

 #### LED
-A simple digital LED that reflects the state of the switch.<br>
+A simple digital LED that toggle its state when pressing the switch.<br>
 Connected to a digital output pin of the Arduino.

 #### Temperature Sensor